 Vetted Biz reclassified the 1,200+ NAICS industries into 23 industries for the non-franchised businesses studied.
 Within each industry, we studied the rate of the two most important loan statuses: Paid In Full and Charged Off.
 Below you can find the adjusted results of both, for each industry with a further breakdown of how many businesses in those industries had that particular loan status.
 Please note that adjusted results exclude loans that were “Committed” or “Cancelled” due to the fact that these loans ended before they were ever disbursed by the lender in the first place.

 From 2010 to 2019, SBA non-franchised loans within the Mining industry had the highest Paid In Full rate, with those in the Utilities industry coming in second.
 These high Paid In Full rates shouldn’t be the only numbers to consider, however.
 An example of such, is the Wholesale industry, which had one of the highest Paid in Full rate, while also having one of the highest Charged Off rates.
-Looking at both rates, the Healthcare Services provides a better balance in that it has a higher than average Paid In Full rate and a lower than average Also can be referred to as the SBA Loan Default Rate, the charged off rate is how many franchises in an industry that were unable to pay their loan in full, defaulted their loan, and there is no confidence that they will be able to pay back the loan…..
+Looking at both rates, the Healthcare Services provides a better balance in that it has a higher than average Paid In Full rate and a lower than average Also can be referred to as the SBA Loan Default Rate, the charged off rate is percentage of businesses in set field (e.g. industry) that defaulted their loan, are unable to pay their loan in full, and/or there is no confidence that they will be able to pay back the loan…..

 Another factor that would exacerbate the validity of a business’ potential is by observing the total number of loans disbursed.
 The fact that the Business Services industry has the third highest number of loans disbursed as well as one of the highest Paid In Full rates, shows that there exists a good potential for business ventures in this industry.
 These numbers serve to show that despite many prospective business owners choosing to explore non-franchised opportunities within the Retail Products and Services industry, it is advisable to keep an open mind and consider other industries with stronger rates as well, such as the ones mentioned above.